briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 is more flexible and better supported by motherboards and operating systems implementing UEFI[^mbr].
 Second, UEFI requires an [EFI system partition] since that is where UEFI will look for boot loaders to run.
-Given that we are trying to keep it simple, we will only have 2 partitions:
+Given that we are trying to keep it simple, we will have 2 main partitions:

 1. EFI system partition
 1. Encrypted root directory partition